This text was written by Kadampa Geshe Langri Tangpa.

 The next verse explains:

-(6) Even if someone whom I have helped and from whom I harbor great expectations were to harm me completely unfairly, may I view him or her as a hallowed teacher.
+(6) Even if someone whom I have helped and from whom I harbor great expectations were to harm me completely wrongly, may I view him or her as a hallowed teacher.

 This is explaining that if we have a relative, a child or a parent, or someone that we have always helped a great deal, and this person is completely ungrateful and does harmful things to us, we might get very angry.
 If we have been very kind to a child, and later in life, we have great expectations, but the child doesn’t help us at all, this can cause us to feel anger.
 However, we should never become angry; rather, we should practice and meditate on patience with this person.
 Also, we should realize that in order to develop patience, we need an object.
 If people were always nice to us or never acted in a manner that might cause us to be annoyed, we would never have an object with whom to practice patience.